pandas-dev/pandas/doc/source/development/maintaining.rst

 Be delicate here: many people interpret closing an issue as us saying that the conversation is over.
-It's typically best to give the reporter some time to self-close their issue if it's determined that the behavior is not a bug, or the feature is out of scope.
+It's typically best to give the reporter some time to respond or self-close their issue if it's determined that the behavior is not a bug, or the feature is out of scope.
 Sometimes reporters just go away though, and we'll close the issue after the conversation has died.